uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

  "Tall image"){#fig:tall-image height=2in}

-<div style="text-align: justify">It can be easier to separate out Class3 from Class 1 and Class 2 based on the FFT analysis. </div>
+<div style="text-align: justify">It can be easier to separate Class 3 from Class 1 and Class 2 based on the FFT analysis. </div>

 ### Principal Component Analysis
 <div style="text-align: justify">Principal component analysis (PCA) was performed on the dataset to change the basis of the data and improve its interpretability.
 The number of modes was selected to be 2.
 The results of the first and second modes of the PCA data of the whole dataset are plotted in Figure 10.
-Since the number of data points for each class is different, normalizing the number of points might provide a better visual representation of the scatter of data of different classes.
-So, 1000 random points were selected from each class and then PCA was performed on this sub-dataset.
+Since the number of data points for each class is different, normalizing the number of points might provide a better visual representation of the scattering of data in different classes.
+So, 1000 random points were selected from each class, and then PCA was performed on this sub-dataset.
 The results of the two modes of this PCA are shown in Figure 11. </div>

 ![
 **The PCA data for all the datasets.**